oriolrius/avro-finetune/README.md

 # Run training with default configuration
 uv run python train.py
 ```
+This runs `train_configurable.py` with default parameters.
 Training takes ~2 minutes on a modern GPU and saves adapters to `./avro-phi3-adapters/`.

 #### 3. Evaluate the results
 ```bash